circleci/circleci-docs/jekyll/_cci2/deployment-examples.md

 Before deploying to Google Cloud Platform, you will need to authorize the Google Cloud SDK and set default configuration settings.
 Refer to the [Authorizing the Google Cloud SDK]({{ site.baseurl }}/2.0/google-auth/) document for full details.

-In the following example, if `build-job` passes and the current branch was the master branch, CircleCI runs `deploy.sh` to do the actual deployment work.
+In the following example, if `build-job` passes and the current branch was the master branch, CircleCI runs runs deployment commands.

 ```
  deploy-job:
    docker:
      - image: my-image-version-tag
    working_directory: /tmp/my-project
    steps:
      - run:
          name: Deploy Master to GKE
          command: |
          # Push Docker image to registry, update K8s deployment to use new image - `gcloud` command handles authentication and push all at once
          sudo /opt/google-cloud-sdk/bin/gcloud docker push us.gcr.io/${PROJECT_NAME}/hello
          # The new image is now available in GCR for the GCP infrastructure to access, next, change permissions:
          sudo chown -R ubuntu:ubuntu /home/ubuntu/.kube
          # Use `kubectl` to find the line that specifies the image to use for our container, replace with image tag of the new image.
          # The K8s deployment intelligently upgrades the cluster by shutting down old containers and starting up-to-date ones.
          kubectl patch deployment docker-hello-google -p '{"spec":{"template":{"spec":{"containers":[{"name":"docker-hello-google","image":"us.gcr.io/circle-ctl-test/hello:'"$CIRCLE_SHA1"'"}]}}}}'

 workflows:
   version: 2
   build-deploy:
     jobs:
       - build-job # job declaration ommitted for brevity
       - deploy-job:
           requires:
-                - build-job
+            - build-job # Only deploy once the build job has completed
           filters:
             branches:
-                  only: master
+              only: master # Only deploy on the master branch

 ```